-- 8. The Governing Body may elect to a Visiting Fellowship any person who is not normally resident in Cambridge, if they consider that such person is specially fitted to be elected a Fellow and that it will be in the interests of the College to elect him. - 9.
-A Visiting Fellowship shall be held on such conditions and for such periods as the Governing Body may determine provided that no person shall hold a Visiting Fellowship for more than fifteen months consecutively save in exceptional circumstances and by Special Resolution of the Governing Body whereby his tenure may be extended to two years. - 10.
+- 8. The Governing Body may elect to a Visiting Fellowship any person, if they consider that such person is specially fitted to be elected a Fellow and that it will be in the interests of the College to elect them. - 9.
+A Visiting Fellowship shall be held on such conditions and for such periods as the Governing Body may determine provided that no person shall hold a Visiting Fellowship for more than fifteen months consecutively save in exceptional circumstances and by Special Resolution of the Governing Body whereby their tenure may be extended to two years. - 10.
 A Visiting Fellow shall, unless excused by the Governing Body reside for at least two-thirds of each University Term within the area prescribed by the University for the residence of University Officers. - 11.
 The Governing Body may assign to a Visiting Fellow such stipend and allowances as they may from time to time determine.